 It is very important that you maintain a structured process of minimum withdrawals from your qualified plans--if you do not meet the required minimum distribution withdrawals, the IRS will impose a penalty of 50% of the amount not withdrawn, plus the income taxes due.
-The good news is that the IRS has made calculating your required minimum distributions much easier beginning January 2001.
+The good news is that the IRS has made calculating your required minimum distributions much easier than it used to be.

 Based on your age, you simply divide your qualified plan balance as of the last day of the previous year by the factor from the IRS Pub.
 590 table shown below.
 The resulting quotient is your annual required minimum distribution.